westonnelson/cream-docs/iron-bank/collateral-and-reserve-factor.md

 # Collateral & Reserve Factor

-The reserve factor is the percentage of Fee paid to CREAM protocol.
-If the reserve factor is 10, then that would imply that 10% of the interest paid on the asset is for CREAM.
+The reserve factor is the percentage of fee paid to protocol.
+If the reserve factor is 10, then that would imply that 10% of the interest paid on the asset is for the protocol.

 In the other hand, the collateral factor is the maximum you can borrow on a particular asset.